 “I would sleep better although my advisor wants me to stay fully invested – however I think this might be to his advantage rather than mine.”

 He/she might not be wrong!

 So, that means you need to consider a blend of bonds and stocks (equities) that you don’t panic sell when things get rough.
-Rather, use of mix of bonds and stocks to stick to a withdrawal plan that mitigates portfolio ruin in retirement.
+This could also mean a good mix of fixed income and stocks to support a withdrawal plan that mitigates portfolio ruin in retirement.

-Some argue the “4% rule” is a good rule of thumb.
+Some argue the “4% rule” is a good rule of thumb for any retirement drawdown plan.
 Others will strongly disagree for some good reasons.

-Maybe this is a subject you can discuss with your financial advisor.
-The mix of bonds and stocks to deliver a sensible, variable percentage withdraw plan for your portfolio.
+Maybe this is a subject you can discuss with your financial advisor: what is your appropriate mix of fixed income and stocks to deliver a sensible, variable percentage withdraw plan for your portfolio.

 Here are some other posts on my site to help you and others out on that subject:

-I know some readers on this site use the VPW approach for their portfolio draw down approach to a great success.
-I would further state if your financial advisor does not know about this approach, it might be time to find a new advisor!
+I know some readers on this site use the VPW approach to drawdown their portfolio.
+I will likely use some form of this myself.
+I would further state if your financial advisor does not know about this approach or the reasons behind it, it might be time to find a new advisor!

 Is 1-years’ worth in cash too much?